karnyadavdev/FontWizard/README.md

 # Font Wizard

-Font Wizard is a Windows 11 app for changing the Windows 11 system font across the entire interface.
+Font Wizard is a Windows 11 app for changing the Windows 11 system font across the entire interface including UWP, Win32, WinUI3, electron, all kinds of apps

 ## Preview